 Typical sign of Flour Mite infestation is the presence of sticky sweet smell and a change of taste.
 The product infested by Flour Mites are not suitable for consumption and should be disposed of.
 If such products are consumed they may lead to health problems such as diarrhoea in humans and pets or farm animals.
 When animals consume Flour Mite-infested products, they may also experience symptoms such as inflammation of the small intestine in dogs.

 An easy way to check whether a flour is infested with this pest is to spread a small amount on an even surface and leave it for 15 minutes.
-If there any Flour Mites present, then the surface of the flour will become uneven, which would mean that the flour is infested.
+In case that there are Flour Mites already present in flour storage, the affected surface of the flour becomes uneven, as an indication that the flour is infested.